 A huge relief for me on arrival in London was grocery prices in London are the same as everywhere else in the UK.

-For this reason, the price of groceries is very reasonable in London as long as you stick to the big established supermarket brands.
+For this reason, the price of groceries is very reasonable in London as long as you stick to the big established supermarkets.

 I live with my boyfriend, and as we’re currently working from home we get takeaway once a week and cook all of our other meals.